labgem/pangenomeNEM/README.rst

 Evolution curve (-e option)
 ----------

 Contrary to a pangenome where gene families families are partionned in core genome or accessory genome based on a threshold of occurence, this approach esimate the best partionning via a statiscal approach.
 Thereby this processing required calculation steps so that it is not instantanous.
-Perform a lot a lot of resampling can thus required a lot of calculation and this why it is not acheived by default.
+Performing a lot of resampling can thus required heavy calculations and this why it is not acheived by default.
 Nevertheless, it is possible to perform these resampling using the -e flag.

-We also offers de the possibility to customize the resampling using 3 parameters : RESAMPLING_RATIO, MINIMUN_SAMPLING, MAXIMUN_SAMPLING (See the figure below to obtain an idea of the effect of the 3 parameters).
-For example purpose, to compute all the combination (strongly discouraged !)
-RESAMPLING_RATIO must be equal to 1, MINIMUN_SAMPLING = 1 and MAXIMUN_SAMPLING = Inf.
+We also offers de the possibility to customize the resampling using 4 parameters : RESAMPLING_RATIO, MINIMUN_SAMPLING, MAXIMUN_SAMPLING (See the figure below to obtain an idea of the effect of the 4 parameters).
+The last parameter allows to jump some combinations of organisms by a determined STEP to reduce the number of computation.
+For example purpose, to compute all the combinations (strongly discouraged !)
+RESAMPLING_RATIO must be equal to 1, MINIMUN_SAMPLING to 1, MAXIMUN_SAMPLING to Inf and STEP to 1.

 .. image:: resampling.png